Choi Dae-hoon

-Choi Dae-hoon (Born November 16, 1980) is a South Korean actor known for his roles in the dramas Beyond Evil (2021) and When Life Gives You Tangerines (2025).
+Choi Dae-hoon (Born November 16, 1980) is a South Korean actor known for his roles in the dramas Beyond Evil (2021), When Life Gives You Tangerines (2025), and Agent Kim Reactivated (2026).
 He was nominated for Best Supporting Actor – Television at the 57th Baeksang Arts Awards for Beyond Evil and won the same award at the 61st Baeksang Arts Awards for When Life Gives You Tangerines.

 Career

 Beginnings

 Choi graduated from the Department of Theatre at Chung-Ang University.
 He made his screen debut in 2002 with the short film In The Jungle (Javan Mackerel), which was screened in Jeonju International Film Festival.
 Following his debut, he focused primarily on theater and musicals.

 In 2007, Choi made his television debut in the KBS2 drama Eolreongttang Detective Agency.
 He subsequently appeared in several KBS Drama Special.

 In 2013, he gained recognition for his roles in popular dramas such as Bridal Mask and Big.
 He then played a lead role in the tvN drama Crazy Love and appeared in supporting roles in The Queen of Office and the film The Terror Live.
 In 2014, his notable dramas included KBS Drama Special Season 5 - I'm Dying Soon, You're Only Mine, Hotel King, and Mom's Choice.

 In 2015, Choi starred in the SBS daily drama The Return of Hwang Geum-bok and gained significant popularity for his role as Jo Mal-saeng in the historical drama Six Flying Dragons.
 His character made a memorable entrance in episode 35, helping key figures escape from danger.

 In 2016, Choi signed an exclusive contract with Cube Entertainment.

 In 2017, he portrayed the elite prosecutor Kim Yoon-soo in the SBS drama Oh, the Mysterious, earning praise for his emotional depth and strong characterization.